 - 1 16 oz package of medium firm tofu

-- Two cups of Faux chicken broth or Vegetable broth such as Better Than Bouillon
+- 2 cups Faux chicken broth or Vegetable broth , such as Better Than Bouillon

 - 1 tablespoon apple cider vinegar

 - 11/2 cups all purpose flour

 - 1 teaspoon garlic powder